Alternate spellings: Isaac, Isaak, Jssak.

 - to appear before all persons, authorities and institutions and the Notary in the Kingdom of Bulgaria to take out the mortgage and sign all the papers on the case, and this mortgage made for 140,000 BGN equal to 5200 Swiss Francs with 10% annual interest for 3 years from interest will be paid every six months."

 (Note that the wording and the exact addresses are not completely clear (Google translate).

 Collection of Iris Eldar Nir

 In January 1931, Isak sent a photo to his brother, whom he now called "Moritz".
-Isak by now resided in Germany, Berlin-Friedenau, Kaiser allee 66.
+His address was Kaiser allee 66, Berlin-Friedenau.

 Isak Abraham - Berlin - 1931